Flood & Storm Damage Restoration Brimfield, MA

 Federal flood insurance policies require a signed Proof of Loss within 60 days of the event.
 We document the scope and provide the file your carrier needs.

-Our IICRC-certified Western Mass team typically arrives in Brimfield within 60 minutes with truck-mounted extractors, PPE crews, and antimicrobial supplies on board.
+Our IICRC-certified Western Mass team arrives in Brimfield within 60 minutes with truck-mounted extractors, PPE crews, and antimicrobial supplies on board.

 What NOT To Do